 Big Data is the sphere of technology that deals with analyzing, processing, and extracting information from large sets of data that are too hefty and complex for more traditional data-processing software to handle.

 Now, we are starting to use IoT devices almost everywhere, from industrial facilities and warehouses to stores and in our homes.
-With more and more locations embracing IoT, the number of devices that generate data continues to grow.
+With more and more locations embracing the Internet of Things technologies, the number of devices that generate data continues to grow.

 Large volumes of data may become a real burden for data centers, slowing down the processing rate and their response to commands.